Vietnam: Market Profile

 Under the Master Plan on Economic Restructuring in 2013-2020, restructuring of public investment, banks, and state-owned enterprises (SOEs) is high on government priorities.
-Through full or partial privatisation, the plan is to reduce the number of SOEs by half to 690 by 2015, and then to 200 by 2020.
-SOEs targeted for divestment include the country’s largest listed company Vinamilk, and leading brewers Saigon Alcohol Beer and Beverages Corporation (Sabeco) and Hanoi Beer Alcohol and Beverage Joint Stock Corp (Habeco).
+The Vietnamese authorities aim to divest 406 SOEs by 2020, with 135 scheduled for 2017 alone.
+SOEs targeted for divestment include the Vietnam Engine and Agricultural Machinery Corporation (VEAM) and the Airports Corporation of Vietnam (ACV).

 To accelerate restructuring of the banking system, the Vietnamese government allowed foreign investors to own a bigger share in local banks, in which the equity limit for strategic foreign investors was lifted from 15% to 20% from 2014.
 In 2015, Vietnam further loosened its restriction on foreign ownership in public companies by allowing equity share of 100% in most public companies, with the exception of a few sensitive industries such as banking and defense.

-According to Vietnam General Department of Customs, exports surged 15.1% YOY to US$44.7 billion in Q1 2017, while imports rose 24.9% YOY to US$46.6 billion, resulting in a trade deficit of US$1.9 billion.
+Vietnam’s merchandised exports surged 18.9% YOY to US$97.8 billion in 1H 2017, while imports rose 24.1% YOY to US$100.5 billion, resulting in a trade deficit of US$2.7 billion.
 The export surge was caused by the rise in demand of electronics, computers and components as well as machines and equipment.

 Exports of electronic items accounted for 30% of total merchandise exports in 2016.
 In particular, exports of phones and components rose 14% YOY to US$34.5 billion, driven by the foreign-invested manufacturing sector.
 Vietnam’s top export markets in 2016 were the US, China and Japan.